skimia/assets/docs/asset_file.md

 ### Override entire collection (replace)

-if you want to totally redefine de files(js/css or collections) for this you add a new "file" with the `@overwrite` value for example:
+if you want to totally redefine all files(js/css or collections) of this collection for this you add a new "file" with the `@overwrite` value for example:

 ```json